 Complaints related to policy or complaints in which the complainant believes the Board should be involved, must be in writing and addressed to the Board President of Community Living.
 The Board President will determine whether to address the complaint to the Quality Enhancement Committee or to the full Board.

-The Executive Director shall be responsible for developing, implementing and maintaining procedures in support of this policy
+The CEO shall be responsible for developing, implementing and maintaining procedures in support of this policy

 Feedback may be positive or negative and is related to the services and/or supports that are provided by CLPCW.
 Feedback may be solicited such as information and comments collected through a satisfaction survey or a comment box, or unsolicited, such as a letter from a person or family member about the services and supports that we provide.